Zeuzif/ocp-prepation/chapter2/README.md

 3. Don't define any setter method
 4. Don't allow referenced mutable object to be accessed or modified directly
 5. Prevent methods from being overriden

+The problem of a constructor growing too large actually has a name, referred to as the telescoping constructor anti‐pattern.